The History of the False Claims Act: Purpose & Protections

 The statute remained relatively untouched until 1943, at the height of World War II.

-Bringing The Law Into The 20th Century
+Bringing the Law Into the 20th Century

-The False Claims Act Was Modernized In The 1980s
+The False Claims Act Was Modernized in the 1980s

-The False Claims Act was further strengthened in 2009 and 2010
+Strengthening the False Claims Act iIn 2009 And 2010

 In 2009, Congress revisited the False Claims Act yet again, enacting the Fraud Enforcement and Recovery Act, which broadened the scope of fraud covered by the False Claims Act, increased the government’s ability to investigate fraud, and expanded whistleblower protection against employer retaliation.